joannesong/AC-Android/lessons/json/json_and_retrofit/README.md

 # Lecture

-We have explored in class preciously how to create JSONObjects, and parse JSON into data models that we can use to display that JSON data in some meaningful way.
+We have explored in class previously how to create JSONObjects, and parse JSON into data models that we can use to display that JSON data in some meaningful way.
 We even explored how to use AsyncTasks to reach a JSON Endpoint somewhere on the internet, and make use of that information any way we chose to do so.
-You might have thought this was the only sad, exhausting way to do this, but...
+You might have thought this was the only way to do this in Android, but...

 ![Retrofit, there is...](http://i.imgur.com/SRyMh.jpg)